defencedigital/moduk-service-manual/src/accessibility/meet-accessibility-regulations/delivery-managers.md

 In your team’s definition of ready, include things like:

-- error messages, page titles and URLs agreed with a Content Designer
+- error messages, page titles and URLs agreed with a content designer
-- additional descriptions or ‘alt tags’ agreed with a Content Designer
+- additional descriptions or ‘alt tags’ agreed with a content designer
 - design reviewed by the team and accessibility issues discussed
 - updates to the accessibility statement

-Before work starts on a story or ticket, ask an Interaction Designer and a Content Designer what is needed to make designs accessible.
+Before work starts on a story or ticket, ask an interaction designer and a content designer what is needed to make designs accessible.

 ## Definition of done